Duet3D/wiki-content/Duet3D_hardware/Duet_3_family/Duet_3_Motor_23CL.md

 ### Motor Brake Voltage
 It is possible to use a V_IN voltage higher than 24V to be used with the 24V brake fitted on some models.

-The motor brake circuit is a fast brake control circuit designed to allow the brake to be engaged very quickly by dumping the energy the current in the brake solenoid coil.
+The motor brake circuit is a fast brake control circuit designed to allow the brake to be engaged very quickly by dumping the energy in the current flowing in the brake solenoid coil.
 In addition it has a PWM control circuit that will limit the current in the brake coil if the sensed V_IN voltage is above 24V.

 # Revisions

 ## Tabs {.tabset}

+### v1.2
+* Change the main V_IN fuse to be replaceable (0157002.DRT)
+* Change the V_IN_BACKUP fuse to be a polyfuse (160mA)

+### v1.1
+* Changed Pin3 of power connector to V_IN_BACKUP
+* V_IN_BACKUP fused with the same fuse as V_IN

 ### v1.0
 * Changed to 76mm motor as the first production model